yushulx/twain-samples/README.md

     Copy the JSON file to `C:\Windows\twain_32\sample2`.

-2. In the folder of custom image set, create a `info.json` file which contains the index of current selected file:
+2. In the folder of custom image set, create a `info.json` file which contains the index of current selected file and max image count for ADF:

     ```json
     {
-        "index": 0
+        "index": 0,
+        "maxcount": 10
     }
     ```